Ninth LL.M. International Commercial & Investment Arbitration Moot Competition

 This event, created specifically for LL.M. students, seeks to foster the study of international arbitration for the resolution of international business disputes and investment disputes.

 Team members must be enrolled in a U.S. Master of Laws (LL.M.) program.
 Students from foreign law schools are also eligible to participate as long as they have a law degree and are enrolled in postgraduate law studies.

 Students who have completed their studies (through the completion of the required units necessary for the awarding of the LL.M. degree) by December 2020 are unable to be part of a team.
 Students must be enrolled in an LL.M. or postgraduate law studies at the moment of the competition.

 The 2021 Competition is sponsored by the Singapore International Arbitration Centre.

 The competition focuses primarily on oral advocacy before a panel of arbitration experts.
 Participants are required to submit a brief argument outline.
 No other written memorandum is required.
 The Competition alternates every year between a problem involving an International Commercial Dispute and a problem arising out of an Investment Protection Law or BIT Provision.

-This year, teams from the following institutions are participating: University of Southern California Gould School of Law; The Ohio State University Moritz College of Law; Georgetown University Law Center; Emory University School of Law; Benjamin N. Cardozo school of Law; University of Pittsburgh School of Law; University of Missouri - Kansas City School of Law; Penn State Law; and American University Washington College of Law.
+In 2020, teams from the following institutions were scheduled to participate: University of Southern California Gould School of Law; The Ohio State University Moritz College of Law; Georgetown University Law Center; Emory University School of Law; Benjamin N. Cardozo school of Law; University of Pittsburgh School of Law; University of Missouri - Kansas City School of Law; Penn State Law; and American University Washington College of Law.